-2.3.4 I/O Memory
+2.2.5 I/O Memory

-Each device DSP includes a 64K byte I/O space for the memory-mapped registers of the DSP peripherals and system registers used for idle control, status monitoring and system configuration.
+The device includes a 64K byte I/O space for the memory-mapped registers of the DSP peripherals and system registers used for idle control, status monitoring and system configuration.
 I/O space is separate from program/memory space and is accessed with separate instruction opcodes or via the DMA's.

-Table 2-10, Table 2-11, and Table 2-12 list the memory-mapped registers of each device.
+Table 2-4 lists the memory-mapped registers of the device.
 Note that not all addresses in the 64K byte I/O space are used; these addresses should be treated as RESERVED and not accessed by the CPU nor DMA.
-For the expanded tables of each peripheral, see Section 6, Peripheral Information and Electrical Specifications of this document.
+For the expanded tables of each peripheral, see Section 5, Peripheral Information and Electrical Specifications of this document.

-Some DMA controllers have access to the I/O-Space memory-mapped registers of the following peripherals registers: I2C, UART, I2S, SD, USB, and SAR ADC.
+Some of the DMA controllers have access to the I/O-Space memory-mapped registers of the following peripherals registers: I2C, UART, I2S, MMC/SD, EMIF, USB, and SAR ADC.